djordison/My_Learning_Tracker/README.md

 Easy updates to functionality, and now can track progress over time.
 May have issues with scales on choropleths if wanted to build a live version.
 Would need to consider using potential upper bounds to start with if planning a live version.

+### 2020/04/18

+Worked on creating an animated scatter plot of child mortality rates vs GDP using matplotlib.animation.
+Sourced data, cleaned, prepped, and can plot a single instance.
+Ran out of time to learn animated, will review docs tomorrow.
+Seems fairly straightforward, but may need to modify structure of dataframes.